Mapleheart-LLC/Mapleheart-llc.github.io/_aeronautics/moment.md

 ---
-title: "How Force and Distance Impact Aircraft Control"
+title: 'How Force and Distance Impact Aircraft Control'
 collection: publications
 permalink: /aeronautics/moment
 excerpt: 'In aviation, the concept of moment is essential for understanding how weight distribution affects an aircraft's balance and control. '